AbominableSandwish/abominablesandwish.github.io/src/content/blog/need-more-bullet.md

 <b>Additional Information</b>

 The project was made during the 10th anniversary of the LevelUp Game Jam.
 The team decided to focus on the theme and create a shooter in a synthwave 80s atmosphere.
 The main programmer worked on the gameplay mechanics, while the tech art and gameplay programmer focused on the feedback, audio, and visual effects.
 The team learned the importance of balancing the gameplay after creating a functional prototype.

 <b>Recommendations</b>

 Teams should consider balancing the gameplay as early as possible.
 Teams should try to use all of the constraints given in the game jam.
 Teams should focus on creating a fun and engaging experience for the players.

+<b>Thank you!</b>